 How the Means of Writing Affects Work Flow

-Put simply, to write is to commit one’s thoughts and ideas in black and white.
-But with the evolution of technology, there are many means to choose from when you imprint your thoughts on paper or digital spaces.
+To write is to give your thoughts a concrete reality.
+Evolving technologies provide many means to choose from when you decide to imprint your thoughts on paper or digital spaces.

-From conventional handwriting, to pressing keys on a keyboard, to employing speech-to-text programs, you can utilize varied means of writing for varied occasions and use cases.
-Knowing the strengths of each medium can help you write strategically, choosing the method most suited to your needs.
+From conventional handwriting, to pressing keys, or employing speech-to-text programs, you can utilize different means of writing for varied use cases.
+Knowing the strengths of each method of writing and choosing the one most suited to your needs can help you write strategically.

 Three Ways of Writing

-Changes in writing methods end up influencing the written material, as well as the impression it has on the reader.
-This is because different methods demand different levels of concentration and engagement on the part of the writer.
-To get the desired results, you must carefully choose the methods most suited to your workflow.
+Changes in writing methods can influence the written material, and how the reader feels about it.
+This is because different methods demand varying engagement from the writer.
+To achieve the right outcome you must carefully pick the method best suited to your workflow.

 Handwriting